rsulkowski/jdoocsoup/README.md

 @Getter
 @DataClassBuilder(
-        jdocs = "POJO class which represents the Person.", builderMethodJDocs = "Creates the new builder object for Person", buildMethodJDocs = "Gather all passed information from PersonBuilder and creates new Person object") public class Person {
+        jdocs = "POJO class which represents the Person.", builderMethodJDocs = "Creates the new builder object for Person\n@param name it is the name of the person.\n@param surname it is the surname of the person", buildMethodJDocs = "Gather all passed information from PersonBuilder and creates new Person object") public class Person {